Planning Maps / Areas / Sydney / Surry Hills

 Does Surry Hills have a train station?

 Yes - Surry Hills has 2 train stations: Central Chalmers Street Light Rail, Surry Hills Light Rail.
-The suburb is served by 55 bus stops.
+It is also served by 55 bus stops.

 Do I need a planning report for a Surry Hills property?